slipstream/SlipStreamWebUI/README.md

 All of these sections work, although the cookie (token) handling will need to be redesigned to make it more compatible with browsers.

-**Running the application currently requires that you build a local copy of the SlipStream Clojure client from the branch `feature/using-cljs`.**